 Benefits.
-During 2022, all named executive officers participated in the health and welfare and retirement (401(k)) plans, which are also generally available to all other qualified salaried employees, except Mr. Wright who did not participate in the health and welfare benefit plans.
+During 2023, all named executive officers participated in the health and welfare and retirement (401(k)) plans, which are also generally available to all other qualified salaried employees, except Mr. Wright, who elected not to participate in the health and welfare benefit plans.

-Other Forms of Compensation.
-Mr. Lamp has provisions in his employment agreements with CVR Energy that provide for severance benefits in the event of a termination of his employment under certain circumstances.
-Additionally, all of our other named executive officers are subject to a Change in Control and Severance Plan (the "CVI Severance Plan"), which provides for severance benefits in the event of employment termination under certain circumstances.
-These severance provisions are described below in "Change-in-Control and Termination Payments."
+Severance Benefits.
+Mr. Lamp's 2021 Employment Agreement with CVR Energy (discussed in more detail below) provides for severance benefits in the event of a termination of his employment under certain circumstances.
+Additionally, all of our other named executive officers are participants in a Change in Control and Severance Plan (the "CVI Severance Plan"), which provides for severance benefits in the event of employment termination under certain circumstances.
+The severance to which the named executive officers may become entitled is described below in "Change-in-Control and Termination Payments."

 CVR Partners.
-As noted above, a number of our executive officers, including our named executive officers other than Mr. Wright, also serve as an executive officer of the general partner of CVR Partners.
+As noted above, a number of our executive officers, including our named executive officers other than Mr. Wright, also serve as executive officers of our affiliate, the general partner of CVR Partners.
 All of our named executive officers receive their compensation and benefits from us, including compensation related to services performed for CVR Partners.
-In addition to the compensation received by Mr. Pytosh from us, he also receives equity-based and performance-based bonus awards from the UAN Committee in connection with the UAN LTIP and any performance-based bonus plan adopted by CVR Partners.
+In addition to the compensation received by Mr. Pytosh from us, he also receives, as determined by the UAN Committee, a base salary and equity-based and performance-based bonus awards in connection with the UAN LTIP and any performance-based bonus plan adopted by CVR Partners.
 In the future, our other named executive officers may also receive equity-based awards pursuant to or in connection with the UAN LTIP for services provided to CVR Partners.